 A BBC report in August 2022 has since found that Ms Begum was smuggled into Syria by Canadian spy Mohammed Al Rasheed.
 Her lawyer, Tasnime Akunjee, has argued she should be seen as a trafficking victim.

-However, government lawyers say she should be treated as a national security risk regardless of whether or not she was a trafficking victim.
+However, at a five-day specialist tribunal in November 2022, government lawyers say she should be treated as a national security risk regardless of whether or not she was a trafficking victim.
 They claim she joined IS with her “eyes open”, given their world view and “uncompromising brutality” was being covered widely in the media at the time when Ms Begum absconded to Syria.

 What has Shamima Begum been accused of?